-The original plan had been to head to Perth for two nights from here, but it had become very apparent that this would be far too long a distance to try for such a short stay.
+The original plan had been to head to Perth for two nights from here, but it had become very apparent that this would be far too long a distance to fly for such a short stay.
 Instead, we flew a few hours south to the opal mining town of Coober Pedy.

 We departed from Ayers Rock airport and flew the official scenic flight route out towards and along one side of the rock, before doubling back around Kata Tjuta and then turning south on course.
 The rock was just as magnificent from the air as from the ground!
 We had something of a headwind as we flew south; it seemed we’d had a headwind nearly all the way around the route, which was a little frustrating.
 It was a much shorter flight than trying to make it all the way to Perth and back, and we were very happy with the rerouting decision that we’d made.

 We landed in Coober Pedy and tied down, before figuring out how to get into town.
 The manager of the “Mud Hut Motel”, one of our chosen accommodation options, showed up at the airport shortly after we’d called her; she ran the local Avis and Budget franchise and gave us a rental car to drive to the motel, telling us to just leave it parked outside check-in!
 As it turned out, nothing was very far in Coober Pedy and the motel was just a few minutes drive.
+On the way we dropped Ollie at his choice of budget accommodation which he soon reported to us was 100% deserted and giving him strong “Hotel California” vibes.

 Coober Pedy, with fewer than 1,800 residents these days, is famous for its underground “dugout” homes – the soft rock is ideal for burrowing into to make a residence, which will then stay at a steady temperature.
 The practice seems to have started by making use of exhausted mine workings, and much of the town is now underground, indeed it’s one of the features that brings tourists in.